 - Discrete plain black hair clips or bobbles

-We are also using Kids Stop, who can offer fast and reliable service.
+We are now using Kids Stop for our school uniform.
+They offer a fast and reliable service.
 They can be found at Kids Stop, 49 Market Street, Hyde SK14 2AB.
 They are open Monday to Saturday from 9:30am to 5:00pm.
 Telephone number 0161 368 4500.

 PE / Games Kit